pyeve/cerberus/docs/validation-rules.rst

 If the rule's constraint is a string, the :class:`~cerberus.Validator` instance must have a method with that name prefixed by ``_validator_``.
-See :doc:`customize` for an equivalent to the function-based example above.
+See :ref:`validator-rule-methods` for an equivalent to the function-based example above.

 The constraint can also be a sequence of these that will be called consecutively. ::